precice/precice.github.io_old/03-faq.md

 Or: "Is it correct that preCICE cannot support couplings when the interface mesh is changing its connectivity during the simulation?"

 Currently, the mapping setup only occurs once during the initialization of preCICE.
-Thus, in order to modify the mapping one must restart the simulation.
+Thus, in order to modify the mesh and therewith the mapping one must restart the simulation.
 It depends on a case-by-case basis whether this costly method is acceptable or not.
 A dissertation in progress studies dynamically changing coupling meshes, such that preCICE will be able to handle adaptive meshes in the future.

+## Can preCICE be used with moving meshes?

+It depends on what exactly is meant by "moving". preCICE currently only supports static meshes, i.e. the mesh coordinates cannot be changed during a simulation.
+A dissertation in progress will introduce support for dynamic meshes.
+Nevertheless, also with static meshes, one can treat moving geometries and moving meshes if the respective solver uses an Arbitrary-Lagrangian-Eulerian approach.

 ## Which code drives the coupled simulation in preCICE?
 Or: "Which code is executing the coupling iterations given that preCICE does not really have a centralized engine to orchestrate the simulation?"